-On the 26th November 1920, (Friday) whilst the brothers were engaged in the peaceful occupation of threshing corn, a force of Auxiliaries and some R.I.C. surrounded the haggard and placed the brothers under arrest.
-Thye were subjected to gross maltreatment on their way to Gort.
-There, the R.I.C. surrendered them up to the Auxiliaries, who, after commandeering eleven yards of rope at Mr. Coen's store bore them away.
-On the Monday night following, a force of Auxiliaries called at Mrs. Loughnane's and said that her sons had escaped from Dramharsna Castle, Ardrehan, where a body of Auxiliaries were quartered.
-Their friends became anxious for their safety, and their sister, Nora, made a diligent but fruitless search, calling on military officers in Galway and elsewhere, but she feared the worst.
-One told her that eight of the prisoners including her brothers had escaped, that one was re-arrested and that the other seven were supposed to be running south!
-In the meantime disquieting rumours were circulated to the effect that the Auxiliaries returned to Mr. Coen's with the rope, that a girl overheard the Auxiliaries conversing with an R.I.C. man, and that the latter asked what they did with the two prisoners, and the reply was, "Oh, we have killed them" that the brothers were made carry large stones and run before the lorries, the crown forces prodding them with bayonets, until they fell exhausted, that they were then tied to the lorries and dragged along the road, that four shots were fired in Moy O'Hynes' wood, near Kinvara on Friday night, that men answering their description were seen in O'Hynes' wood dead or in a dying state on Saturday, that several saw Crown Forces in the wood on Sunday night, that shots were heard and that the two men were taken away in a lorry, and that a fire was seen near Drimharsna, and that the Loughnanes were burnt to cinders.
+On the 26th November 1920.
+(Friday) whilst the brothers were engaged in the peaceful occupation of threshing corn, a force of Auxiliaries and some R.I.C. surrounded the haggard and placed them under arrest.
+They were subjected to gross maltreatment on their way to Gort.
+There the R.I.C. surrendered them up to the . .
+Auxiliaries, who after commandeering eleven yards of rope at Mr Coen's store bore them away.
+On Monday night following a force of Auxiliaries called at Mrs Loughnanes and said that her sons had escaped from Drumharsna Castle Ardrahan, where a body of Auxiliaries were quartered.
+Their friends became anxious for their safety and their sister Nora, made a diligent but fruitless search, calling on military officers in Galway and elsewhere, but she feared the worst.
+One told her that eight prisoners including her brothers had escaped, that one was rearrested and that the other seven were supposed to be 'running South'.
+In the meantime disquieting rumours were circulated to the effect that the Auxiliaries returned to Mr Voen's with the rope, that a girl overheard the Auxiliaries conversing with an R.I.C. man, and that the latter asked what they did with the two prisoners, and the reply was, "Oh, we have killed them ".
+That the brothers were made carry large stones and run before the lorries, the Crown Forces prodding them with bayonets, until they fell exhausted, that they were then tied to the lorries, and dragged along the road. that four shots were fired in Moy O'Hynes' wood, near Kinvara on Friday night, that men answering their description were seen in O'Hynes' wood dead or in a dying state on Saturday, that several saw Crown Forces in the wood on Sunday night, that shots were heard, and that the two men were taken away in a lorry, and that a fire was seen near Drimharsna, and that the Loughnanes were burnt to cinders.

-Then contradictory rumours were widely and persistently circulated to the effect that the brothers were safe and well, and were actually seen chipping wood in Earl's Island Camp, Gal way.
+Then contradictory rumours were widely and persistently circulated to the effect that the brothers were safe and well, and were actually seen chipping wood in Earl's Camp, Galway.

-These rumours disconcerted the search patties and although one man found brain matter in Mey O'Hynes's wood when the men, who were supposed to know all about the torture and murder of the Loughnanes were interviewed, they denied that they ever knew, heard, or told anybody anything about them.
-Further search seemed useless.
+These rumours disconcerted the search parties, and although one man found brain matter in Moy O'Hynes wood, when the men who were supposed to know all about the torture and murder of the

+Loughnanes, were interviewed, they denied that they ever knew, heard, or told any-body anything about them.
+Furthersearch seemed useless

-The discovery of the bodies came about in a remarkable manner.
+The discovery of their bodies came about in a remarkable manner.
 A comrade of the Loughnanes often saw Pat in vision.
-One night as he sat inside a stone crusher van, with his employer, "Why didn't you stay longer with Pat Loughnane?" the boy asked, and when his employer asked him if he was dreaming, "No", replied the boy, "I surely saw Pat Loughnane with you, and he leaning over his bicycle."
+One night as he sat inside a stone-crusher van with his employer, "Why didn't you stay longer with Pat Loughnane?" the boy asked, and when his employer asked if he was dreaming, "No", replied the boy, "I surely saw Pat Loughnane with you and he leaning over his bicycle".

 The boy could bear the suspense no longer.
-He returned to his home near Shanaglish on Saturday evening, the ninthday after the disappearance of his friends.
-He visited Shanaglish Church and prayed to the Sacred Heart to show him where the Loughnanes were, and that night he dreamt he saw his beloved comrades in a pond at Dombriste near Drimharsna.
-After hearing Mass at Gort on Sunday, the boy took a comrade with him, cycled to Dombriste, crossed a field to the pond, and there lay the brothers exactly as he saw them in the dream.
+He returned to his home near Shanaglish Church on Saturday evening, the ninth day after the disappearance of his friends.
+He visited Shanaglish Church and prayed to the Sacred Heart to show him where the Loughnanes were, and that night he dreamt he saw his beloved comrades in a pond at Dombriste, near Drimharsna.
+After hearing Mass at Gort on Sunday, the boy took a comrade with him, cycled to Dombriste crossed a field to the pond, and there lay the brothers exactly as he saw them in the dream.